-It has two main aims.
-These are:
+It has two core functions:

 Ilana Mitchell, Wunderbar’s Artistic Director, has been exploring these ideas with our Philosopher in Residence, Rachael Wiseman.

 Like many folk who work in fields that rely on external fundraising, I’m not massively interested in money – certainly not in money-making.
 I’m even less of a fan of asking for money.
 However it’s dressed, there is always somewhere along the line a point where the thing you are passionate about, personally committed to, independently striving to create becomes subject to the decisions of other people.
 And it can be a bit of a buzzkill.

 Understanding that public funding, and oftentimes private giving, is tied to political agendas, I haven’t ever taken the ethics of fundraising, or where the money comes from, lightly, whichever government has been in power.
 But I began my career in the recent ‘Golden Age’ of public funding for the arts, under ‘new labour’ and I learned how to engage with that process.

 The intention from the government that came into power in the UK in 2010 was to begin a new wave of philanthropy for the arts – one that took American arts philanthropy as its benchmark.
 They made big public funding cuts in the hope of private money filling its place.
 Which, whether or not it worked, meant for us on the receiving end of these grants a necessity to diversify our portfolios of moneyraising tricks.